Semantic-Org/Semantic-UI-React/README.md

 For more complete examples, check out the [Doc Site][2].

+## How Can I Help?

+### v1.0 Migrations

+We're making two migrations right now:

+1. [Moving legacy component APIs to our v1 API][15]
+1. [Removing jQuery and SUI JS][11]

+Each of these issues includes a list of components and more information on how you can help.

+### New Components

+There is an [issue][14] for every missing component.
+They are all labeled `enhancement` `help wanted` and we're accepting PRs for these.

+Be sure to check out the above migrations before embarking on a new component.
+All new components should be written in accordance with the migrations above.

 ## Our Principles

 [TechnologyAdvice][9] has been [dogfooding][10] Stardust in production since fall of 2015.
 This living list is updated as we iterate.
 We'll lock it in as our v1.0 constitution soon.